cbattle-nomi/reactclassapp1/README.md

+# Intro
+This repo was created as part of the EdX React class.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.